Medical questions & health advice by licensed doctors

-"Are lupus and Alzheimer's associated?
+"Are lupus and Alzheimer's associated?"

 Alzheimer's disease runs in my family.
 I'm a 48 year old woman, and I'm terrified of it.
 I was just diagnosed with lupus, which is a whole separate issue, but does that make me more likely to get Alzheimer's?

 Lupus, on the other hand, is an autoimmune disorder which can affect many parts of the body, including the brain, kidneys, and skin.
 Lupus can have some neurological manifestations which in severe cases may look like dementia.
 However the cause is autoimmune and different from the cause in Alzheimer's which is degenerative.
 Importantly, most of the symptoms of lupus can be controlled with medications to modulate the immune symptoms, whereas no medications are very effective in preventing Alzheimer's progression.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 If you have any concerning symptoms you should set up an office visit as soon as possible with your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.